Development process for enterprise Force.com applications

 - Nobody have a direct access to CI sandbox exclude a build engineer, but all can see a build result on CI server.
 Sometime developers can quickly fix broken build to CI by performing some changes directly on sandbox.
 But after that they can forget to check in these changes into version control.

-- A build to CI sandbox runs by changes into a version control.
+- A build to CI sandbox is triggered by changes in a version control

 - QA team perform any verification only on QA sandbox.
 Developers does not perform any changes on this environment.